-From Philadelphia to Pittsburgh, Pennsylvania is home to almost 13 million people.
-It is also a haven of educational opportunity, with 35 public four-year institutions, 24 public two-year institutions, and a multitude of private colleges, technical schools, vocational schools and online universities.
+From Philadelphia to Pittsburgh, Pennsylvania is home to a number of large metro areas with some great colleges and universities.
+It is a haven of educational opportunity, with 35 public four-year institutions, 24 public two-year institutions, and a multitude of private colleges, technical schools, vocational schools and online universities.

 The U.S. skills gap continues to be a major issue for engineering, technology and vocational fields.